 Disclosure: This post is sponsored in conjunction with #BrunchWeek.
 I received product samples from sponsor companies to aid in the creation of the #Brunchweek recipes.
 All opinions are mine alone.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 It is the fourth day of #BrunchWeek and I am sharing a recipe for Teh Tarik- Malaysian Pulled Tea!
 Check out my other BrunchWeek recipes here:

 - Macaroni and Cheese Soufflé

 - Apple and Caramelized Onion Tart

 Welcome to the fourth annual #BrunchWeek hosted by Terri from Love and Confections and Christie from A Kitchen Hoor’s Adventures.
 We are so excited to have you join us this year as we celebrate Brunch and prepare for Mother’s Day.
 37 Bloggers from around the country will showcase their best brunch dishes, from cocktails to cakes, breakfast breads, tarts, and quiche – there is something for everyone!
 Our amazing Sponsors have donated some great prizes for the #BrunchWeek giveaway.
 Thank you so much, Sponsors, for your generosity.
-We have an incredible giveaway below and we’d love if you would take a moment to read about it and what you can win!

 This tea is often made as a way to use lesser grade tea leaves.
 For more authenticity, use tea dust (broken and ground tea leaves) in place of the tea bags (about 3 tablespoons- filter will be needed).
 They are stronger and require a shorter brewing time.